asabuncuoglu13/classroom-engagement-dataset/README.md

 _Classroom Engagement using our custom video data._

 This repo contains the data pipeline and experiments for our new audiovisual dataset containing group studies with engagement level annotations.
-A summary of our data pipeline is depicted in the below diagram:
+We recently open-sourced it, and we only used this dataset in our clusters.
+So, if you encounter any issue, please open an issue and the authors will try to resolve the issue as soon as possible.A summary of our data pipeline is depicted in the below diagram:

 ![Our Data Pipeline Summary](./media/diagram.png)